AmanoTeam/obggcc/README.md

 Currently, the minimum supported glibc version for cross-compilation in OBGGCC is glibc 2.3.6.
 This version is over 20 years old, and while you might be wondering why anyone would be interested in building software for such ancient versions, you might also be curious about whether it is possible to go even further and cross-compile software for glibc 2.2/2.1/2.0 or even glibc 1.x.

-Here are my findings:
+### My findings

 glibc 1.x and glibc 2.x are not backward compatible in any way, meaning that software built for one cannot run on the other. glibc 1.x also received a lot of criticism in the past for failing to fully comply with the POSIX standard at the time it was still developed.
 I have not tried to build a cross-compiler for it, but I find it very unlikely that any recent GCC version still has support for such versions.
 At a bare minimum, heavy patching of the toolchain would be needed to make it work.
 It's not really worth it.

 glibc 2.0 and glibc 2.1 were not binary-compatible on some architectures, as stated in the [release notes](https://sourceware.org/legacy-ml/libc-alpha/1999-q1/msg00310.html) of the said version.
 Also, symbol versioning did not exist in glibc until the 2.1 release.
 I'm not sure if software built for glibc 2.0 can run on glibc 2.1 and up.

 Support for x86_64 first appeared in glibc 2.2.5, only gaining overall stability in glibc 2.3 onwards.
-Starting from glibc 2.2 and lower, libstdc++ fails to build due to the absence of some required functions in the standard library.
+Starting from glibc 2.2 and lower, `libstdc++` fails to build due to the absence of some required functions in the standard library.
 It might work with some patching, but I did not bother trying.

 So, with that in mind, glibc 2.3 seems to be the minimum version that GCC is able to produce a cross-compiler for without breaking anything.